ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 _Smith and Mill: their hairstyles as outdated as their economic policies.
 Image sources [[Wikipedia](https://en.wikipedia.org/wiki/Adam_Smith#/media/File:Adam_Smith_The_Muir_portrait.jpg)], [[Wikipedia](https://en.wikipedia.org/wiki/John_Stuart_Mill#/media/File:John_Stuart_Mill_by_London_Stereoscopic_Company,_c1870.jpg)]_

 Humans evolved in an environment of scarcity.
-Even we were scarce.
+We sparsely populated the planet.
 Food was rare.
 Physical safety was hard to come by, and health was short lived.
 This continued for most humans well into the 1900s, and still continues today in the developing world.
+Our survival was paramount, and technology was the solution.

-So back in the day, some smart people (Smith, Mill, Keynes, à la Economics 101) theorised that a free market, which incentivised companies to do as they wished, and people to invest in these companies, creating a positive feedback loop producing novel products and services, was the best way forward for humanity.
-The innovation produced by these competing, freely operating companies would lead to better health, longevity, and living for humans.

-This is because, to a certain extent (or in economic theory, to an absolute), people buy the things that make them healthy, safe and happy.
+GDP and growth has humble and well-intentioned roots, à la Economics 101: Humans evolved in an environment of scarcity, which continued well into the 1900s, and still continues today in the developing world.
+Economists like Smith, Mill, and Keynes theorised that a free market, which incentivised companies to maximise profit, and people to invest in these companies, created a positive feedback loop producing novel products and services.
+The innovation produced by these companies would lead to better health, longevity, and happiness for humans, because people buy the things that make them healthy, safe and happy.
 And as they can buy more of these things, they’re healthier, safer, and happier.
-So if we record the amount of things that we make and sell, which make people healthy, safe and happy, then voila!
-We have a **metric for human progress.** The more GDP per capita, the healthier, happier and safer our humans are.
+So, by recording the amount of things that we make and sell, voila!
+We have a metric for human progress.
+The more GDP, the better.
+Full-scale capitalism ensued, and pushing GDP led to prosperity and social progress in many countries.

-_Side note, jumping ahead: Both Mill and Keynes alluded to the fact that this growth model would only be relevant for a while - until a model of steady state.
+Side note, jumping ahead: Both Mill and Keynes alluded to the fact that this growth model would only be relevant for a while - until a model of steady state.
 Mill said that “the best state for human nature is that which, while no one is poor, no one desires to be richer, nor has any reason to fear being thrust back, by the efforts of others to push themselves forward” Keynes said that one day the “economic problem would be solved and we would prefer to devote our further energies to non-economic purposes”.
 In other words, we’ve taken things written down by people in completely different economic times, and still apply them today.
-But actually, they had already dreamt ahead to today and we’ve forgotten._
+But actually, they had already dreamt ahead to today and we’ve forgotten about that part.

 So for a long time, our fathers of modern economics were right!
-Tackling growth of Gross Domestic Product (GDP - the total goods and services output by a country or other geographic unit) led to prosperity and social progress, at least in the countries that did grow.
+Tackling growth of GDP led to prosperity and social progress, at least in the countries that did grow.

-As time moved on, things evolved to full-on capitalism.
-In a nutshell, capitalism is simple: Businesses make profit by selling stuff to us.
-We, who also work for the businesses, invest our spare paychecks in our choice of businesses - loaning them money to set up further delivery of goods and services.
-What we have is a massive machine that feeds itself.
-And boy, it sure does.
-Capitalism is the best engine you could imagine for growth, which is exactly why until very recently, it was synonymous with a good society.
-The bulk of it is, and was a good idea.
-It’s essential that we can invest our savings - capital - in businesses, and get a long term profit out of it.
-Without the incentive for profit, why would we take the risk to invest?
-And without investment, how could a new business get set up, pay their first paychecks, and so on?

 But capitalism - the enormous engine of growth that feeds itself - is pretty sticky.
 It has set in so hard - to our governments, our culture, our very egos - that we can’t get rid of it.
 Our economic stability depends on growth.
 Our individual futures - our retirement funds - rely on it.
 Our governments wouldn’t make it through the next election if they suggested a zero growth target to their GDP.

-Now, you definitely know where this is going.
+Now, you know where this is going.
 We’ve gone too far.
 We’ve overshot, overcapitalismed the world.
 We’ve managed to not just ignore the long term future for our own retirement funds, but to **deeply entrench and encourage the model that does this**.

-We have a **continually growing economic beast (which must be fed more growth) which is coupled to a finite ecological system.
-We’re not doing this purposefully, but we can’t stop.**
+We have a **continually growing economic beast (which must be fed more growth) which is coupled to a finite ecological system.**

 ## Problems with our current economic state